Stafford Student Loans (back to top)

 A Federal Stafford Loan is a loan, not a grant.
 Before you borrow, make sure you can afford the monthly payments.
 You must repay the funds you borrow, plus interest and fees.

 In order to receive a Federal Stafford Loan, you must have already completed the Free Application for Federal Student Aid (FAFSA).
-You must also return your signed award letter and have a promissory note on file with the Department of Education or a Lender.
+You must also accept your loans in Net Partner, complete entrance counseling and have a master promissory note on file with the Department of Education.

 Upon completion of the FAFSA, you may qualify for either a subsidized or unsubsidized Stafford Loan, or a combination of both.
-When your loan has been processed in the Financial Aid Office, you will receive a letter letting you know if your loan is subsidized, unsubsidized, or a combination of both.
+When your loan has been processed in the Financial Aid Office, you will receive an email letting you know if your loan is subsidized, unsubsidized, or a combination of both.

 - Subsidized: Based on certain need criteria, the federal government will pay the interest on this loan while you are enrolled at least half time, and during grace and any periods of authorized deferment.